CliMA/ClimaArtifacts/merra2_AOD/README.md

 # MERRA-2 Aerosol Optical Depth data

-This artifact downloads data from [M2TMNXAER](https://disc.gsfc.nasa.gov/datasets/M2TMNXAER_5.12.4/summary) and merges it into one file.
-No pre-processing is done to the data, but the two units attribute for the two unitless variables is changes from `1` to an empty string.
+`create_artifact.jl` downloads data from [M2TMNXAER](https://disc.gsfc.nasa.gov/datasets/M2TMNXAER_5.12.4/summary) and merges it into one file.
+No pre-processing is done to the data, but the units attribute for unitless variables are changed from `1` to an empty string, and the monthly means are shifted from the 1st to the 15th.
+The script then creates a thinned dataset from the merged full resolution data.

+The resulting artifacts are named `merra2_AOD.nc` and `merra2_AOD_lowres.nc`.

 ## Usage